BoBkiNN/imgui-mc/README.md

 - Stop mouse input to imgui while in game
 - Wiki
-- Add more stuff to this todo list
+- Prevent mouse input to game if imgui window is above

 ## Maven repo